- What type of stud finder are you looking for?

 Stationary magnets.

-Mostly common magnets that react via magnetic force as they come across metals near the surface of a wall.
-These are not effective on walls made of plaster as studs are placed further back
+Mostly common magnets that react via magnetic force as the tool come across metals near the surface of a wall.

 Moving magnets.

-Magnetic stud finders that use neodymium, a rare earth metal, that oscillates and makes a buzzing sound when detecting dense material.
-Neodymium has the strongest magnetic pull and can detect even deep-fitted studs.
+Magnetic stud finders use neodymium, a rare earth metal, that oscillates and makes a buzzing sound when detecting dense material.

 How to use an electronic or radar stud finder?